SkillsFundingAgency/dfc-servicetaxonomy-editor/README.md

 You should then be directed to the log in page.
 Enter the username and password you've just set up.
 If you have the memory of a goldfish, delete the DFC.ServiceTaxonomy.Editor\App_Data folder and start again.

-To import the National Careers Service Job Profiles, todo
+To import the National Careers Service Job Profiles, import the files from the output of "GetJobProfiles" utility in the following order:

+- QCF Levels
+- Apprenticeship Standard Routes
+- Apprenticeship Standards
+- Everything except Job Profiles and Job Categories
+- Job Profiles
+- Job Categories

 ### Manually Configure Website